 Brexit and Community Pharmacy

-The UK left the European Union (EU) on Friday 31st January 2020.
-The country has now entered a transition period which last until 31st December 2020.
-The GOV.UK website states that, during the transition period, the current rules on trade, travel, and business for the UK and EU will continue to apply.
+The UK left the European Union (EU) on Friday 31st January 2020, with a transition period in place until 31st December 2020.
+Now, as the GOV.UK website states, new rules apply to things like travel and doing business with Europe.

-The shared objective of Government and those across the medicine supply chain to safeguard the continued supply of medicines to pharmacies and their patients when the UK exits the EU remains.
+The shared objective of Government and those across the medicine supply chain is to safeguard the continued supply of medicines to pharmacies and their patients following the UK’s departure from the EU.
 PSNC will continue to represent the interests of community pharmacies in discussions on this topic as part of the Department of Health and Social Care (DHSC) EU Exit Medicines Supply Industry Collaborative Group.
 We are also working closely with the other national pharmacy organisations via our Community Pharmacy Brexit Forum.

 Community Pharmacy, the UK-EU Trade deal and the end of the Transition Period

 In preparation for leaving the EU (prior to the start of the Transition Period), DHSC developed a multi-layered approach for protecting the supply of medicines and medical goods.
-These measures have been revisited for the end of the Transition Period, and adapted where necessary.
+These measures were revisited for the end of the Transition Period, and adapted where necessary.

 On 30th December 2020, Health Minister Edward Argar MP wrote to health and social care colleagues to provide an update on the UK-EU Trade and Cooperation Agreement.
 The letter includes information on medicines continuity of supply, reciprocal healthcare, health security and science, data and professional qualifications, and the Minister thanks every single person working in the sector for their dedication to the unprecedented challenges of 2020.